claui/homebrew-textmate/README.md

 ## Can I remove the entire tap but still keep the brew tm command around?

 Not yet.
 This would involve splitting the repository in two or more taps.
 I don’t think this would be worth the additional effort on the user’s side, at least for now.

+## I want to contribute but I don’t want to work in /usr/local/Homebrew/Library/Taps/claui/homebrew-textmate directly.
+Is there another way?

+Maintaining a local clone, e. g. under your home directory, is probably not worth the hassle that comes with it.
+As all the `brew` subcommands only look at the taps under `/usr/local/…`, and ignore everything else, you’d have to take care of syncing your custom repo with the tap _all the time_.
+It’s definitely possible; however for testing, my personal opinion is that it this brings pain, sorrow, and confusion.

+Instead, make sure you have done `brew tap claui/textmate` once; then I recommend that you go to `/usr/local/Homebrew/Library/Taps/claui/homebrew-textmate` and simply work from there.

 # Legal notice